CroftsDeveloper/MSP-1---Barber-Website---25.05.2023/README.md

 ### User Stories

 1. As a visitor, I want to locate information about the services that are being offered.
-This can be evidenced by viewing the 'Services' page.
+This feature has been provided and can be evidenced by viewing the 'Services' page.
 2. As a user, I want the website to be responsive and usable on a variety of devices and screen sizes.
-This can be evidenced by viewing the screenshots further along in this document.
+This feature has been provided be evidenced by viewing the screenshots further along in this document, or by using Developer Tools.
 3. As a visitor, I want to see photos of the environment to see if I would feel comfortable visiting the shop.
-This can be evidenced by viewing the 'Services' page.
+I also want to be able to locate the shop.
+These features have been provided and can be evidenced by viewing the 'Services' and 'Contact' pages.

 ## Installation